Skidamek/Velocity/README.md

 offline-mode players must.

-This velocity fork makes it possible for you to enable offline mode and not fear about offline-mode (cracked) players causing you trouble.
+This velocity fork makes it possible for you to disable online mode and not fear about offline-mode (cracked) players causing you trouble.
 Your server will be available to a much larger player-base, and you should see a fast increase in player count.